-- MAX(t) Returns the maximum value of the type t. - MIN(t) Returns the minimum value of the type t. - $\mathtt{ODD}(i)$ Returns boolean TRUE if i is an odd number. - ORD(x) Returns the ordinal value of its argument.
-For example, the ordinal value of a character is its ASCII value (on machines supporting the ASCII character set). x must be of an ordered type, which include integral, character and enumerated types. - SIZE(x) Returns the size of its argument. x can be a variable or a type. - TRUNC(r) Returns the integral part of r. - VAL(t,i) Returns the member of the type t whose ordinal value is i.
+- $\mathtt{MAX}(t)$ Returns the maximum value of the type t. - MIN(t) Returns the minimum value of the type t. - ODD(i) Returns boolean TRUE if i is an odd number. - ORD(x) Returns the ordinal value of its argument.
+For example, the ordinal value of a character is its ASCII value (on machines supporting the ASCII character set). x must be of an ordered type, which include integral, character and enumerated types. - SIZE(x) Returns the size of its argument. x can be a variable or a type. - $\mathsf{TRUNC}(r)$ Returns the integral part of r. - TSIZE(x) Returns the size of its argument. x can be a variable or a type. - VAL(t,i) Returns the member of the type t whose ordinal value is i.

-Warning: Sets and their operations are not yet supported, so GDB treats the use of procedures INCL and EXCL as an error.
+Warning: Sets and their operations are not yet supported, so gdb treats the use of procedures INCL and EXCL as an error.